Chapter 9: Contract costs

 Onerous contract guidance under IFRS

-IAS 37 offers guidance on identifying and measuring onerous contracts, which applies to all contracts within the scope of the revenue standard.
-An onerous contract is one where the unavoidable costs of fulfilling its obligations exceed the economic benefits expected from it.
-While IAS 37 doesn’t precisely define “unavoidable costs,” it mandates measuring the liability for such contracts at the lower of the cost to exit or the cost to fulfil the remaining obligations.
-Unlike US GAAP, IAS 37 doesn’t allow an accounting election to determine provision for losses at the performance obligation level; instead, it requires assessing losses at the contract level.
-Furthermore, assets dedicated to a contract must undergo impairment testing before recognizing a liability for an onerous contract.
-Proposed amendments to IAS 37 include clarifying that the costs of fulfilling a contract encompass both incremental costs and an allocation of other directly related expenses.
-Financial statement preparers are advised to stay updated on developments regarding this project.
+IAS 37 provides guidance on identifying and measuring onerous contracts, and it applies to all contracts in the scope of the revenue standard.
+An onerous contract exists where the unavoidable cost of meeting the obligations under a contract exceeds the economic benefits to be received under that contract.
+IAS 37 does not define unavoidable cost.
+IAS 37 requires an entity to measure the liability for an onerous contract at the lower of the cost to exit and the cost to fulfil the remaining obligations under the contract.
+IAS 37 requires the determination of whether a loss exists to be performed at the contract level, and it does not include the same accounting election that exists under US GAAP to determine the provision for losses at the performance obligation level.
+IAS 37 also requires assets dedicated to a contract to be tested for impairment before a liability for an onerous contract is recognised.
+The IASB has proposed to amend IAS 37 to specify that the costs of fulfilling a contract include both incremental costs and an allocation of other costs directly related to the contract.
+Financial statement preparers are encouraged to monitor the status of the project.